Operator RamLUT (imaFlex)

 • text_with_checks

-In this mode the init file has to be a text file where the entries are separated by either blanks, tab stops, line feeds (LF), or carriage return line feeds (CRLF).
+In this mode the init file has to be a text file where the value strings are separated by either blanks, tab stops, line feeds (LF), or carriage return line feeds (CRLF).
 The operator checks these files for errors and reports an error if the file can't be used.

-Each entry represents a kernel element and needs to be a decimal number within the correct range.
+Each value represents a kernel element and needs to be a decimal number within the correct range.

 The following figure demonstrates the file for a 4x3 kernel: